-- · Coherent and progressive combination of field and section (language-specific) modules across all years of the programme. - Progression from introductory, broadly contextualising modules in Part1 to more specialised modules in Part2, to an Investigative Project in Part3 and to research-based modules and the optional double-module dissertation in the final year. - Enhancement of your knowledge and understanding through lectures and other tutor-led teaching.
-Lecturers also give extensive guidance, especially through reading lists and recommended reference and source material, the latter in the target language wherever possible. - Developing your learning in the more student-led context of seminars, presentations, guided independent study and the preparation of written assignments.
-All courses use on-line material and some make use of discussion boards, where students and staff exchange knowledge and commentary.
-Depending on the assignment type, written, in-class and tutorial feedback is given to enable you to identify the strengths and weaknesses of your knowledge and to continue to develop it effectively. - Taking progressively more responsibility for your own learning and for the conduct of classes, as you move through the Programme. - You will be expected to acquire more unfamiliar and unpredictable knowledge of the target language culture and society during the year abroad in Part3, and to complete the Investigative Project, requiring sustained independent study, in this year.
+- · Coherent and progressive combination of field and section (language-specific) modules across all Parts of the programme. - Progression from introductory, broadly contextualising modules in Part 1 to more specialised modules in Part 2, to an Investigative Project in Part 3 (students taking 'Applied English-language Studies' complete the investigative project in the summer vacation following the second Part, and in the early part of final Part), and to research-based modules and the optional double-module dissertation in the final Part. - Enhancement of your knowledge and understanding through lectures and other tutor-led teaching.
+Lecturers also give extensive guidance, especially through reading lists and recommended reference and source material, the latter in the target language wherever possible.

+- Developing your learning in the more student-led context of seminars, presentations, guided independent study and the preparation of written assignments.
+All modules use on-line material and some make use of discussion boards, where students and staff exchange knowledge and commentary.
+Depending on the assignment type, written, in-class and tutorial feedback is given to enable you to identify the strengths and weaknesses of your knowledge and to continue to develop it effectively. - Taking progressively more responsibility for your own learning and for the conduct of classes, as you move through the Programme. - If you are studying a language other than English, you will be expected to acquire more unfamiliar and unpredictable knowledge of the target language culture and society during the year abroad in Part 3, and to complete the Investigative Project, requiring sustained independent study, in this Part.
 For students of English as a foreign language this progression will be ensured by your developing familiarity with English language and British culture and society. - Studying in a European partner university, or undertaking a work placement, which could include teaching, during the year abroad.